Devan-Kerman/kvax/README.md

 - **Skipping Pad Tokens**: Kvax skips blocks consisting entirely of padding tokens.
 See the "How to Use" section for details on defining padding tokens.

 - **Context Parallelism**: Kvax balances tokens across GPUs to ensure equal attention operation loads, accounting for causal masks.
-This feature is discribed in [Llama 3 training paper](https://arxiv.org/abs/2407.21783) and fully integrates with document mask optimisations.
+This feature is described in [Llama 3 training paper](https://arxiv.org/abs/2407.21783) and fully integrates with document mask optimisations.

 ## Kvax Results